Gulkbag/TWOTW-rs/README.md

 ### Building on Windows (with MinGW)

 You have to [download and install MinGW](http://www.mingw.org/).
-Then, add Rust's and MinGW's bin directories to your path and compile your
+Then, add Rust's and MinGW's bin directories to your path and compile the game:
-game:

 ```
 set PATH=%PATH%;C:\Program Files (x86)\Rust\bin;C:\MinGW\bin